shawlab-moffitt/DRPPM-EASY-Integration/README.md

 # Installation

-* Download ZIP file from https://github.com/shawlab-moffitt/DRPPM-IntegrativeExpressionAnalysisApp
+* Download ZIP file from https://github.com/shawlab-moffitt/DRPPM-EASY-Integration
 * Unzip and load into directory as a project in R Studio
 * Open the ‘App.R’ script and write in user input files and options as directed at the top of the script
   * ‘App.R’ script begins with example files available on the front page and within the ExampleData Folder
 * Press ‘Run App’ button in R Studio to run in application or browser window and enjoy!
+  * The app script will install any missing packages that the user may not have locally

 # Requirments